Education About Asia (EAA) welcomes submission of manuscripts and reviews for publication.

 - For further information about stylistic or procedural topics, please contact Jeffrey Melnik, EAA Managing Editor, at firstname.lastname@example.org or (423) 425-2118.

 Style: Please follow EAA style and manuscript requirements closely when preparing manuscripts.
-In general, EAA follows The Chicago Manual of Style, 16th ed.
-(Chicago: University of Chicago Press, 2010).
+In general, EAA follows The Chicago Manual of Style, 17th ed.
 If you have further questions about style, please contact the editor.
 EAA reserves the right to edit manuscripts stylistically (grammar, punctuation, syntax).
 Changes in content occur only with the consent of the authors.

 Please follow these general style guidelines